The Roberta Martin Singers: Solo careers

 After Martin's death and the disbanding of the group, the former group members began to focus their attention on solo careers and careers with other groups.
 Delois Barrett-Campbell began working full-time with her group, the Barrett Sisters, and sang with them regularly until her health began to decline around 2006.
-Archie Dennis toured and sang with the Rev. Billy Graham Association from 1972–1977 before founding his own church in 1986.
+Archie Dennis toured and sang with the Rev. Billy Graham Association from 1972 to 1977 before founding his own church in 1986.

 Louise McCord recorded material with Rev. James Cleveland and the Voices of Tabernacle in the late 60s before embarking on a solo career recording for Stax, and was featured in the Wattstax concert of 1972.
 After her time with Stax, McCord went on to record for Savoy Records.

 Gloria Griffin released her first solo album in 1967 for Atlantic Records, and worked with Rev. Donald Vails in the following decades.
 Willie Webb became the accompanist for the Chicago-based Rock of Ages television program during the 1970s and 1980s.

 During the early 1970s, Lucy Smith Collier became the accompanist for the Chicago-based Jubilee Showcase television program.
 In the mid or late 1970s, Collier suffered a stroke which paralyzed her on one side, rendering her unable to play the piano or organ.
 Collier's stroke did not diminish her singing ability, and she continued to sing and record occasionally until the 1990s.